PatrycjaDanilczuk/Time-to-First-Purchase-TTP-Product-Analytics-using-SQL-and-Tableau/README.md

 Out of over 4 mln events from raw_events table created a table of 4.330 records of unique users with relevant data from their first visit to a site (first event of the user by timestamp) to their first purchase, in the given period of time.

 Table from this query has been used for analysis in the next steps of the project.
-To view the code go to the uploaded SQL file [Product Analyst Project SQL code](https://github.com/TuringCollegeSubmissions/pdanil-PA.1.3/blob/main/Product%20Analyst%20Project%20SQL%20code)
+To view the code go to the uploaded SQL file [TTP SQL Code](https://github.com/PatrycjaDanilczuk/Time-to-First-Purchase-TTP-Product-Analytics-using-SQL-and-Tableau/blob/main/TTP%20SQL%20Code)

 <details>